sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_4_SNOWFLAKE_INTELLIGENCE.md

 4. Try asking questions that involve sending emails, such as:

    ```
-   Can you analyze the top 3 products by revenue and email me the results?
+   Can you analyze the top 3 products by revenue over the entire period and email me the results?
    ```

 The agent will: